palaktest/blog/content/posts/my-surface-pro-journey.md

 2. At times, and these times come more often than you'd like, it feels like Windows 10 itself was not designed to be usable with only a touchscreen input device.
-If only there was some sort of "Tablet Mode..."

 The experience feels like what you probably would expect from a touchscreen Windows computer.
 You can launch and switch between programs with touches that all make sense and work great.
-Then you have to interact with a program that isn't designed to be touched with a finger or stylus and it fails in hilarious ways.
+Then you have to interact with a program that isn't designed to be touched with a finger or stylus and it fails in hilarious ways, so you try to avoid doing those things, but people have to change Explorer's view mode or insert a graph into a Word document eventually and so the circus continues.

-Then you have to enter some text, and the keyboard pops up, and sometimes it overlaps something you need to see, such as *the actual field you're entering text into*, but that's OK because it's dreadfully hard to move the keyboard around in any predictable way so you end up mashing your fingers all over the screen and finally throwing the entire Surface Pro 6 out the window because if you see it hit someone and knock them down at least that will tickle some of the schadenfreude that has been building up gradually in your entire body since you started using the infernal thing.
+Then you have to enter some text, and the keyboard pops up, and sometimes it overlaps something you need to see, such as *the actual field you're entering text into*, but that's OK because it's dreadfully hard to move the keyboard around in any predictable way so you end up mashing your fingers all over the screen and finally throwing the entire Surface Pro 6 out the window because if you see it hit someone and knock them down at least that will relieve some of the schadenfreude that has been building up gradually in your entire body since you started using the thing and the tremors are starting to make it hard to perform simple tasks.

-For a moment you imagine what it would be like to use the Surface Pro 6 as a paddle to beat the living shit out of whoever it is who thought that this pig could be painted a dainty shade of red in just the right places so as to, even momentarily, convince an onlooker that it is something other than the pig that it is.

 Ultimately, this is what it looks like when you try to glue a completely distinct and singularly nuanced input paradigm onto an operating system and its ecosystem of software that was entirely conceived of in an era when such an input paradigm could only be imagined by the big brains at Bell Labs or Xerox PARC.
-This is what happens when you make the *timid move*.
+It feels like design by committee.
+It feels like being *involved* but not *committed*.
+It feels like ticking a box on a form for "user interface requirements in 2019."

 If you're reading this, Microsoft, the lesson to take away here is that the sales of the iPad are not any indication that the public wants a *tablet computer*, it's only an indication that they want *an iPad*.
 And that's a completely different thing, isn't it?

+Anyway, a lot of these frustrations are muted by attaching some kind of keyboard to the thing, even though none of them have a halfway serviceable trackpad, but you can always do that thing that Windows laptop users have done since the dawn of this new age where every Windows laptop has a touchscreen for some reason, which is to scroll and tap and type and drag interchangeably.

+In fact, when you connect the Type Cover, Windows will ask you if you want to turn off Tablet Mode automatically when that happens.
+Of course you accept, because it rescues you from the bizarre hell that is Tablet Mode.

 ## The Surface Pro 6 is a fragile plastic sandwich

-My first real test for the Surface Pro 6 was a family trip to Bermuda, on which I was poised to take lots of photographs and videos, so I could exercise my Lightroom setup.
+My first real test for the Surface Pro 6 was a family trip to Bermuda, on which I was prepared to take lots of photographs and videos, so I could exercise my Lightroom setup.

 Getting ready to go, I packed up my photography backpack, which is a Peak Design